-One of the most common questions we get asked is ‘do you need planning permission for a garden room?’ and the answer is not always a simple yes or no. There are a number of different rules to follow when it comes to building on your land without planning permission.
+One of the most common questions we get asked is ‘do you need planning permission for a garden room?’
+The answer is not always a simple yes or no. There are a number of different rules to be aware of when it comes to building on your land without planning permission.

 Read on to find out more about planning permission regulations and considerations.